thegreatsunra/sawtooth-cloud-init/README.md

 #### Prepare manual commands

-1) Open `./scripts/manual-commands.sh.txt` in a text editor
+1) Open `scripts/manual-commands.example.txt` in a text editor and **save it as a new file named `manual-commands.txt`**

-2) Perform a search-and-replace on `./scripts/manual-commands.sh.txt`, and replace the following values with the values you used in your `cloud-init` script, and the values provided by Digital Ocean when creating your droplet
+2) Perform a search-and-replace on `scripts/manual-commands.txt`, and replace the following values with the values you used in your `cloud-init` script, and the values provided by Digital Ocean when creating your droplet

 * `__REPLACE_THIS_TEXT_WITH_YOUR_ACTUAL_SERVER_IP__` - the IP address Digital Ocean assigned to your server
 * `__REPLACE_THIS_TEXT_WITH_YOUR_ACTUAL_USERNAME__` - the username of the primary admin user that you created on the server (e.g. `dane`)